metaterminal/metaterminal.fyi/content/archive/time-war.md

 <p align=center><u><b>The nature of the enemy</b></u></p>

 Simply put, we have absolutely no idea who they are, though we do have an idea of their goals.
-My personal best guess is that they are an insular, secular, technofascist, highly accelerationist[^2] organization, with agents embedded at high levels of power.
+My personal best guess is that they are an insular, secular, technofascist, highly accelerationist<a class="footnote"><sup>2</sup><span>I don’t know what this means, but I’m leaving it in during this rewrite in case it means something to you.</span></a> organization, with agents embedded at high levels of power.

 Preferred vectors of attack seem to be nuclear detonations (with MAD sometimes observed), widespread plagues, accelerated ecological collapse, or any other potential mass-death scenarios.
 While global warming/climate change is occasionally a useful tool, it does not seem to be solely their fault.
 (That’s on us as a species.)